microsoft/qsharp/katas/content/multi_qubit_gates/fredkin_gate/solution.md

 This is essentially bookwork, because there is only one gate that performs this state change (and the task title already gave it away!)
-The Fredkin gate is also known as the controlled swap gate (Controlled SWAP):
+The Fredkin gate is also known as the controlled $SWAP$ gate:
 $$
 \begin{bmatrix} 1 & 0 & 0 & 0 & 0 & 0 & 0 & 0\\\ 0 & 1 & 0 & 0 & 0 & 0 & 0 & 0\\\ 0 & 0 & 1 & 0 & 0 & 0 & 0 & 0\\\ 0 & 0 & 0 & 1 & 0 & 0 & 0 & 0\\\ 0 & 0 & 0 & 0 & 1 & 0 & 0 & 0\\\ 0 & 0 & 0 & 0 & 0 & 0 & 1 & 0\\\ 0 & 0 & 0 & 0 & 0 & 1 & 0 & 0\\\ 0 & 0 & 0 & 0 & 0 & 0 & 0 & 1\\\ \end{bmatrix}
 $$